OUTREACH AND EDUCATION

 Marine Park Outreach and Education Centre

-The Sisters’ Islands Marine Park Public Gallery at the Marine Park Outreach and Education Centre is open daily:
+The Sisters’ Islands Marine Park Public Gallery at the Marine Park Outreach and Education Centre is open daily from 10am – 4pm.

 The public gallery is a 10-minute walk from the jetty at St John’s Island.
 Regular ferry services to St John’s Island from Marina South Pier are available twice on weekdays and up to five times on weekends and public holidays.
-For more information click here
+You can find the ferry timings here.
+For more information on the MPOEC and Sisters’ Island Marine Park public gallery, please click here.